vitorhasilva/Xtream-IPTV-Player/README.md

 - **Search bar history:** By using the up and down keys you can access the previously searched texts in the search bars.
 - **Sorting playlists:** Each list can be sorted A-Z, Z-A or sorting can be disabled.
 The default sorting can be configured in the settings tab.
 - **Info tab:** Information about IPTV account status.
+- **Adjustable column widths**: Adjust the column widths in each tab to your liking by dragging the edges.
 - **Error Handling:** Graceful handling of loading issues.
 - **External Player Support:** Play channels/movies/series using VLC or SMPlayer.
 - **Recommended Player:** For optimal performance, use VLC media player.
 Download it at: https://www.videolan.org/vlc/